Gabapentin for neuropathic pain

 We use medicines to make our children better, but sometimes they have other effects that we don’t want (side-effects).

-Can other common medicines be given at the same time as gabapentin?
+Can other medicines be given at the same time as Gabapentin?

 Is there anything else I need to know about this medicine?

-- If your doctor decides to stop this medicine, they will discuss this with you.
+- If your doctor decides to stop a particular medicine, they will discuss this with you.
 You will usually reduce the dose bit by bit.
+Your doctor will explain how to do this.
+Do not change the dose without talking to your doctor first.

 - Do not change the dose without talking to your doctor first.